 Professor Field added: “However we have found that the working relationships between the main organisations have started to improve.
 It is encouraging that there are some new leaders working in Stoke-on-Trent who have a clear understanding of the challenges that the system faces and are committed to transforming services for people by working in more of a joined-up way.”

 There has been speculation that the CQC could replace the General Pharmaceutical Council as the regulatory body of pharmacy.
-The Department of Health last month launched a consultation on proposals to reform health professional regulation and explore how a system with a reduced number of regulators might function.
+The Department of Health this year launched a consultation on proposals to reform health professional regulation and explore how a system with a reduced number of regulators might function.

 The consultation will examine the possibility of reducing the number of regulators from nine to four on the belief that bodies with between 100,000 and 200,000 registrants generate efficiencies.
 The GPhC has 77,285 registrants based on this year’s annual report.